 Social recognition, or peer-to-peer recognition, is a form of public acknowledgment and appreciation.

 It helps to build meaningful relationships among employees and leaders.
 With a recognition programme, organisations can empower employees to celebrate achievements and awesome performance in real-time.

 It often resembles a social media platform that most of us are familiar with already.
 Think of other social networks like Facebook, Twitter, and LinkedIn.

-For many workplaces, social recognition platforms include a digital communal forum (or feed) where employees at every level can participate.
+For many workplaces, social recognition programs include a digital communal forum (or feed) where employees at every level can participate.
 An employee can send gifs, memes, words of affirmation, and praise.

-On a peer-to-peer recognition platform, managers and employees alike are encouraged to recognise each other for all their hard work, achievements, milestones, and other contributions.
+On a social recognition program, managers and employees alike are encouraged to recognise each other for all their hard work, achievements, milestones, and other contributions.
 Not all managers can see every single small achievement.
 But your peers see all the effort you put forth, despite how small it may be.

 Why is Social Recognition Important?

 Social recognition feeds into the idea that humans are social creatures who value community.
 Many engaged employees feel a sense of belonging within the company.
 Additionally, it only amplifies the appreciation, allowing others to be aware of the recognition.